 IN A NUTSHELL

-Good to Know: There’s no reason you can’t use both a face oil and a moisturizer to help restore and lock moisture into the skin.
+Good to Know: There’s no reason you can’t use both a face oil and a moisturizer when needed.

 Face Oil vs Moisturizer: What’s the Difference?